r-lib/actions/setup-r-dependencies/README.md

   Separate each reference by newlines or commas for more than one package.
 - `needs` - `Config/Needs` fields to install from the DESCRIPTION, the `Config/Needs/` prefix will be automatically included.
+- `packages`: - default `deps::., any::sessioninfo`.
+Which package(s) to
+  install.
+The default installs the dependencies of the package in the working directory and the sessioninfo package.
+Separate multiple packages by newlines or commas.
 - `pak-version`: Which pak version to use.
 Possible values are `stable`, `rc` and `devel`.
 Currently it defaults to `devel`, because some of the new features of the `v2` release depend on that, but the default